 Manual Data Aggregation:

-In a Manual Data Aggregation approach, the data is aggregated manually by employees.
-A Data Aggregation Tool is used to export the data from multiple sources and then all the data is sorted through an Excel sheet manually.
-Employees have to manually format all the data into a common format and then they have to create charts to compare the performance of the aggregated data based on the metrics considered.
+In a Manual Data Aggregation approach, employees aggregate the data manually.
+A Data Aggregation Tool exports the data from multiple sources, and then all the data is manually sorted through an Excel sheet.
+Employees format all the data manually into a common format and create charts to compare the performance of the aggregated data based on the metrics considered.

 All of these tasks can become very cumbersome and there is a high chance of error.
 In order to prevent these errors, the whole process is automated.